neumino/neumino.github.io/movies.md

-### War Machine
+### Berlin Syndrome
-*Released on 2017-05-26, vote average 6.6*
+*Released on 2017-05-25, vote average 7.7*

-A rock star general bent on winning the “impossible” war in Afghanistan takes us inside the complex machinery of modern war.
-Inspired by a true story.
+A passionate holiday romance leads to an obsessive relationship, when an Australian photojournalist wakes one morning in a Berlin apartment and is unable to leave.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/eygQI6k3vq0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/GQw-IX9yqXw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>